hitachienergy/k8s-modules/README.md

 - `variables.tf` - describes inputs for AKS/EKS
 - `terraform.tfvars` - template configuration file used to provide input variables

 In both cases (AKS/EKS) there are mandatory parameters that needs to be provided.
-You can find them via cloud provider dashboard or by inspecting terrafrom state file in your cluster - `/shared/build/clustername/terraform/terraform.tfstate`.
+For values which are going to be reused from existing Epiphany cluster, you can find them via cloud provider dashboard or by inspecting terrafrom state file in your cluster - `/shared/build/clustername/terraform/terraform.tfstate`.

 **AKS:**